 It is easy to walk up to the lighthouse from the town, especially at sunset, as it’s very hard to find a parking spot.

-Sunrise isn’t as crowded as sunset, but it’s still a popular place to go.
+Sunrise isn’t as crowded as sunset, but it’s still a popular destination.

-It took me 30-40 minutes to walk up using the road.
-Take a torch as there isn’t much light this time of day, and you should arrive at least half an hour before sunrise.
+It took me 30-40 minutes to walk up the road.
+Take a torch, as there isn’t much light this time of day, and arrive at least 30 minutes before sunrise.

 This is a magical place to see the sunrise.
-As the sun appears on the horizon over the sea, the sky changes to pastel shades.
+As the sun rises over the sea, the sky turns to pastel shades.

 When you’ve finished here, you can return to town via the coastal track, which isn’t so busy at this time.